swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

 Han et al have proposed a Privacy Preserving Location Aware Smart Ticketing/Coupon (PPLAST) protocol which has been implemented in the state machine class "PPLAST".

 The parameters available for the PPLAST protocol are:
-* (int) the number of times that a ticket should be validated to provoke double spend, e.g. 2 (default).
 * (int) number of r bits to use in Type A elliptic curve, e.g. 256 (default).
-* (int) number of q bits to use in Type A elliptic curve, e.g. 512 (default).

 For example: